ighour/my-next-adventure/README.md

 ## TODO

-- [ ] User creation: by platform invite link

-- [ ] User creation: by adventure invite link
+- [ ] Optimize login / register views

 - [ ] Can reveal only next challenge